-Community Grants Policy
+Community Grants Policy and Application Forms

 It is the policy of the City of Kimberley to consider, within its financial capacity, financial support to registered community organizations within the City, in the form of both cash and in-kind grants.
 This support is provided in recognition of the value these organizations provide to the well-being and vibrancy of the community and in helping the City retain a strong community focus.